pufferffish/wireproxy/README.md

 # Sample config file
 ```
 # SelfSecretKey is the secret key of your wireguard peer
+# This should be the same as the PrivateKey in your client.conf wireguard setting
 SelfSecretKey = uCTIK+56CPyCvwJxmU5dBfuyJvPuSXAq1FzHdnIxe1Q=
 # SelfEndpoint is the IP of your wireguard peer
 SelfEndpoint = 172.16.31.2